schrotie/bindom/README.md

 #### Dynamic `data-class`
 You *may* change the `data-class` attribute of a `<bind-dom>` element anytime.
-`<bind-dom>` will then clean up the old bound stuff (remove the template, unbind ...) and incoke the new stuff.
+`<bind-dom>` will then clean up the old bound stuff (remove the template, unbind ...) and invoke the new stuff.

 ### `<template is=if-dom>`